HelpMeFind Roses, Clematis and Peonies

 Growing:

-USDA zone 5b through 9b.
+USDA zone 5b and warmer.
 Can be used for beds and borders, garden or hedge.
+Hardy. produces decorative hips.
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.

 Patents: